Mexico–United States border: Later history

 The U.S. Immigration Act of 1891 authorized the implementation of inspection stations at ports of entry along the Mexican and Canadian borders.
 The U.S. Immigration Act of 1917 required the passing of a literacy test and a head tax by Mexicans wanting to enter the U.S. legally; however, during World War I, when labor shortages grew, the provisions were temporarily suspended.
 The U.S. Immigration Act of 1924 established the U.S. Border Patrol.

 The Mexican Revolution, caused at least partially by animosity toward foreign ownership of Mexican properties, began in 1910.
 The revolution increased the political instability in Mexico but did not significantly slow U.S. investment.
 It did reduce economic development within Mexico, however, and the border regions reflected this.
-As the infrastructure of communities on the U.S. side continued to improve, the Mexican side began to fall behind in the construction and maintenance of important transportation networks and systems necessary to municipal development.
+As the infrastructure of communities on the U.S. side continued to improve, the Mexican side began to fall behind in the construction and maintenance of important transportation networks and systems necessary for municipal development.

 Although the Mexican Revolution caused insecurity in Mexico, it also strained U.S.–Mexico relations.
 With the Mexican Revolution lasting for 10 years, ending in 1920, and World War I simultaneously occurring between 1914 and 1918, the division between the U.S. and Mexico began to polarize the two nations.
 Constant battles and raids along the border made both authorities nervous about borderland security.
 The Zimmerman Telegram, a diplomatic cable sent by Germany but intercepted and decrypted by British intelligence, was meant to bait Mexico into war with the U.S. to reconquer what was taken from them during the Mexican-American War.
 This inspired the U.S. Federal Bureau of Investigation to monitor suspicious activities and potential violence at the border.
 Within 10 years, frequent provocations caused border towns to transform into battlefields, which intensified transborder restrictions, brought federal soldiers to patrol the border, and caused the construction of fences and barriers between border towns.
 When the battles concluded, restrictions for crossing the border were relaxed, and most soldiers were sent home; however, the fences remained as a physical reminder of the division between the two nations.
 As years passed, more fences and higher barriers were established as attention focused on the boundary demarcation between the U.S. and Mexico.
 The first international bridge was the Brownsville & Matamoros International Bridge, built in 1910.
 The first barrier built by the U.S. was between 1909 and 1911 in California; the first barrier built by Mexico was likely in 1918.
 Barriers were extended in the 1920s and 1940s.